 The Victorian Walled Garden is an oasis of ordered splendour in the wild Connemara Countryside.
-Developed along with the Castle in the late 1800s it once boasted 21 heated glass houses and a work force of 40 gardeners.
+Developed along with the Castle in the late 1800s it once boasted 21 heated glasshouses and a workforce of 40 gardeners.
 One of the last walled gardens built during the Victorian period in Ireland it was so advanced for the time that it was compared in magnificence with Kew Gardens in London.

-As the years passed the garden fell into decline and became completely overgrown, with brambles and trees hiding all traces of it’s former glory.
+As the years passed the garden fell into decline and became completely overgrown, with brambles and trees hiding all traces of its former glory.
 The Benedictine nuns began an extensive programme of restoration in 1995 and in the year 2000 the Garden was opened to the public.
 The Garden restoration project won the prestigious Europa Nostra Award in 2001 and now attracts garden lovers from all over the world.

-Comprising of roughly 6 acres, the Garden is divided in two by a beautiful mountain stream.
-The eastern half includes the formal flower garden, glass houses the head gardener’s house and the garden bothy.
+Comprised of roughly 6 acres, the Garden is divided in two by a beautiful mountain stream.
+The eastern half includes the formal flower garden, glasshouses the head gardener’s house and the garden bothy.
 The western part of the garden includes the vegetable garden, herbaceous border, fruit trees, a rockery and herb garden.
 Leaving the Garden by the West Gate you can visit the plantation of young oak trees, waiting to be replanted around the estate.
 The Garden also contains a shaded fernery, an important feature of any Victorian Garden.
-Follow our self guiding panels through the garden and learn more about it’s intriguing history.
+Follow our self-guiding panels through the garden and learn more about its intriguing history.

-Today Kylemore is a Heritage Garden heritage displaying only plant varieties from the Victorian era.
+Today Kylemore is a Heritage Garden displaying only plant varieties from the Victorian era.
 The bedding is changed twice a year, for Spring and Summer and its colours change throughout the year.
 Be sure to visit us and fall in love with a garden that is surely the jewel in Connemara’s Crown.

 Victorian Walled Garden Video